tournesol-app/tournesol/backend/ml/README.md

 # Organisation

-* dev/ contains modules ununsed in production.
+* dev/ contains modules unused in production.

 * management/commands/ contains ml_train.py and ml_train_dev.py, which are the two Django command modules, one for production and one for dev